o3de/o3de.org/content/docs/user-guide/features/scripting/lua/debugging.md

 1. In Lua Editor, click one or more line numbers in the `constantrotation.lua` script to set one or more breakpoints\.
 As you add breakpoints, the line number and script path for each are added to the **Breakpoints** window\.

-1. In Lumberyard Editor, press **Ctrl\+G** to run the game, or click the **Simulate** icon at the bottom of the viewport to enable game simulation and run scripts\.
+1. In O3DE Editor, press **Ctrl\+G** to run the game, or click the **Simulate** icon at the bottom of the viewport to enable game simulation and run scripts\.
 Lua Editor opens with a yellow marker stopped on the first breakpoint that it encounters\.
 ![\[Debugger stopped on breakpoint\]](/images/user-guide/lua-editor-debugger-stopped-on-breakpoint.png)

    When execution is halted at a breakpoint, more information becomes available in the **Lua Locals**, **Stack**, and **Watched Variables** panes\.